Latest Nomad News

 That’s a tough one.
 Every time it’s different, whether it’s the guest we are with, the weather or the animals we encounter, there are jut so many, but it’s impossible to forget waking up in the crisp early morning of dry season Ruaha to the alarm calls of red-necked francolins and guinea-fowl…and then seeing the reason for the alarm calls, a large male leopard quietly picking his way along the river bank opposite, not 50 yards from the camp.
 And the best part, ignoring us entirely.

 As we wrap up our chat with Prim, it’s clear that a Nomad Walking Camp expedition is more than just a safari; it’s an invitation to reconnect with the wild in a way that’s both intimate and transformative.
 With Prim's expert guidance, you don’t just observe nature—you become part of it, experiencing the rhythms of the bush and its breathtaking landscapes.
 For anyone yearning to escape the everyday and immerse themselves in Tanzania’s untouched wilderness, there’s no better way to do so than on foot, where every step unveils a new wonder.
 So why wait?
+Take a look at an example itinerary here.

 Follow us